 What Is Open

-- Restaurants are open (this varies and is dependent on individual businesses).
+- Restaurants and bars are open for outdoor dining and take out (this varies and is dependent on individual businesses).
 Click here for places to eat outside and here for take out options.
-Please note a limited capacity is in place according to state rules.

 - Retail stores

-- Parks including the Sleeping Bear Dunes National Lakeshore (click here for details)
+- Parks and trails including the Sleeping Bear Dunes National Lakeshore (click here for details)